zenml-io/zenml/docs/book/component-guide/orchestrators/databricks.md

 ```

 {% hint style="info" %}
-We recommand creating a Databricks service account with the necessary permissions to create and run jobs.
+We recommend creating a Databricks service account with the necessary permissions to create and run jobs.
 You can find more information on how to create a service account [here](https://docs.databricks.com/dev-tools/api/latest/authentication.html).
 You can generate a client_id and client_secret for the service account and use them to authenticate with Databricks.
 {% endhint %}

 ```shell